currycan/ansible-kubeadm/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement Request
-about: Suggest an enhancement to the Kubespray project
+about: Suggest an enhancement to the ansible-kubeadm project
 labels: kind/feature

 ---